Preparing You for the Beach - "Know Before You Go"

 The latest Recreational Beach Forecast can be found here.

 Each day will also be assigned a "swim risk" of either low, moderate or high, based on what hazards are expected at the lakeshore.
+The swim risk is determined from wind direction and wave height.

 The below chart indicates what each swim risk level is associated with: